 Enron Power Marketing, Inc.

-Pursuant to section 385.207(a)(5) of the Federal Energy Regulatory Commission’s (“FERC” or “Commission”) Rules of Practice and Procedure, Enron Power Marketing, Inc. (“EPMI”) hereby requests that the Commission issue an order to show cause, pursuant to authority delegated under section 385.209(a)(2) of its rules, that would require all utilities to make certain filings as fully described below:
+Pursuant to Section 385.207(a)(5) of the Federal Energy Regulatory Commission’s (“FERC” or “Commission”) Rules of Practice and Procedure, Enron Power Marketing, Inc. (“EPMI”) hereby requests that the Commission issue an order to show cause, pursuant to authority delegated under Section 385.209(a)(2) of its rules, that would require all utilities to make certain filings as fully described below:

 INTRODUCTION